 Support must be provided for claimants whose benefit will be capped and where the cap will reduce their Universal Credit.

-The support they can get is on-going and can include things like:
+The support they can get is ongoing and can include things like:

 - employment support to help them find work

 - budgeting support

-- housing advice and signposting to Local Authorities to access discretionary housing payments (DHPs)
+- housing advice and signposting to local authorities to access Discretionary Housing Payments

-We must ensure claimants understand how moving into work, progressing in work and earning more will help them financially.
-We must also advise them of the level of earnings they need to have to be exempt from the cap.
+We must ensure that claimants understand how moving into work, progressing in work and earning more will help them financially.
+We must also advise them of the level of earnings they need to have in order to be exempt from the Benefit Cap.

-Claimants without a work coach, for example those in No Work Related Requirements (NWRR) or light touch regimes, with earnings below the benefit cap earnings threshold, must also have access to support but this is on a voluntary basis.
+Claimants without a work coach (for example, those in No Work Related Requirements or Light Touch regimes) with earnings below the Benefit Cap earnings threshold, must also have access to support - but this is on a voluntary basis.

-The full range of support available to claimants must be considered, this includes work coach interviews, national and local provision.
+The full range of support available to a claimant must be considered, this includes work coach interviews, national and local provision.